 The majority of current agricultural practices remain conventional with significant use of pesticides (herbicides and fungicides) and chemical fertilisers.
 However, some farmers are already implementing agroecological practices.

 Key actors involved

-• Departmental (DDT) or Regional delegation (DRAAF) of Ministry of agriculture and CAP
+- Authorities and administrations: Region (Local govnt), Département (Local govnt), Departmental (DDT) or Regional delegation (DRAAF) of Ministry of agriculture and CAP, rural districts, municipalities.

-• Environmental Association (including management association such as syndicat de rivière)
+- NGOs, civic society organisations: environmental associations (including management association sur as syndicat de rivière)

 - Ostrom E. (2009).
 A general framework for analyzing sustainability of social-ecological systems.
 Science, July 24th 2009, 325 (5939): 419-422.

 - Prazan J., Aalders I., 2019.
 Deliverable Report D2.2 : Typology of AEFS and practices in the EU and the selection of case studies.
 UNISECO project, 57p.